lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 11: (Encrypt the Ballot)
 The voter, off-line(enforced by software), uses the one-time-pad to 'encrypt' the completed ballot, producing a new QR code (which is then 'encrypted' ballot).
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
 The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.
 (Note: signing signatures can be used with the printed ballot or QR-code to increase confidence that the ballot is authentic.
 This combines advantages of asymmetric encryption along with a physical printed paper trail for audits.)

-Step 12: (Submit encrypted-ballot over network)
+Step 12: (Voter Submits Encrypted-ballot Over-a-Network)
 Online: The voter sends their completed-ballot-QR-code (containing the voter's encrypted filled-in and checked ballot) to the local election office (sent by whatever agreed upon method (website, email, text, messaging software, shared storage (e.g. S3), api-endpoint, etc.)).

 Step 13: (Processing the voter's encrypted ballot)